 In HORTUS XL Astaxanthin.g, a digital algorithm simulates the growth of a substrate inspired by coral morphology.
-This is physically deposited by 3D 400 micron-sized printing presses, supported by 46 mm triangular units and divided into 18,5 cm hexagonal blocks.
-Photosynthetic cyanobacteria are inoculated through biogel into individual triangular cells, or bio-pixels, forming the biological intelligence units of the system.
-Their metabolisms, powered by photosynthesis, convert radiation into oxygen and biomass.
-The density value of each bio-pixel is calculated digitally in order to optimally arrange the photosynthetic organisms along the iso-surfaces of a greater incoming radiation.
-Among the oldest organisms on Earth, the exclusive biological intelligence of cyanobacteria is collected as part of a new form of bio-digital architecture.
+This is physically deposited by 3D printing machines in layers of 400 microns, supported by triangular units of 46 mm and divided into hexagonal blocks of 18,5 cm.
+Photosynthetic cyanobacteria are inoculated through biogels into individual triangular cells, or bio-pixels, forming the biological intelligence units of the system.
+Their metabolisms, fueled by photosynthesis, convert radiation into oxygen and biomass.
+The density value of each bio-pixel is digitally calculated in order to optimally arrange the photosynthetic organisms along the iso-surfaces of a greater incoming radiation.
+Among the oldest organisms on Earth, the unique biological intelligence of cyanobacteria is gathered as part of a new form of bio-digital architecture.

 In the spring of 2019, HORTUS XL Astaxanthin.g will be exhibited at the MAK - Museum of Applied Arts in Vienna.